 Homeopathy is a system of holistic medicine.
+It works via resonance.
 Its practice is guided by ‘the law of similars’.
 In action, it is actually a prescription that causes a reaction in the patient, and it is this reaction that can be curative.
 The prescribing method is what makes the medicine homeopathic.

 My background in homeopathy started in 1998 when I was a North Face sponsored athlete and embarking on a solo 350-mile foot crossing of the entire Indian Himalayas.
 I needed specialised medical kit to support the expedition and knew that there would be no chance of outside support or helicopter evacuation if I encountered problems.
 On the recommendation of army doctors with solid Himalayan experience, along with pharmaceuticals such as broad-spectrum antibiotics, altitude-specific medicines, liquid amphetamine, and morphine, I also took a comprehensive set of homeopathic medicines.

 The homeopathic medicine was invaluable.
 It enabled easier management of daily issues such as inflammation and exhaustion, and strong pharmaceutical drugs such as Diamox for altitude sickness were not needed as the homeopathic coca proved to be very effective.
 In fact, at the same time that I was crossing the Himalayas, the first ever disabled ascent of Everest was taking place, and this was also supported with homeopathy by Dr Mary Shackelton from the USA.
 Two years later, in 2000, Dr Shackelton carried out a placebo-controlled, single-blinded, non-randomized study with homeopathic coca during an ascent to Everest base camp and found that it significantly reduced the effects of altitude on trekkers in the experimental group when compared with placebo.
 Link to paper.